‘Human Swan’ embarks on first expedition less than a year after fatal collision

 Dan Burton, 54, died when the pair’s paramotors collided in the north west Highlands in September last year.

-Ms Dench, who has been dubbed the “human swan” for flying some 7,000km (4,300 miles) on a paramotor across Russia and Europe in 2016 to track the Bewick’s swan, survived the crash but was left with life-changing injuries.
+Ms Dench, who has been dubbed the “human swan” for flying some 4,300 miles on a paramotor across Russia and Europe in 2016 to track the Bewick’s swan, survived the crash but was left with life-changing injuries.

 Now, only months out of hospital, the Australian-born biologist, who still has one of her legs in a metal brace and requires crutches to walk, is setting off on the Flight of the Osprey expedition on Monday.